 Choose one of the following livelihoods.
 You gain the benefits listed for that livelihood.

-Each livelihood gives a character capability in two skills.
-If you are already capable, you become proficient.
+Each livelihood gives a character capability, or proficiency if you are already capable, in two or more skills.

 Each livelihood provides a package of starting equipment.
 If you use the optional rule from the Equipment section to spend coin on gear, you do not receive the starting equipment from your livelihood.